 All eligible applications are evaluated by a panel of arts or cultural professionals from outside the region in an online panel review process.
-Panelists will review and score applications independently and provide written feedback for each.
+There is no in-person panel.
+Panelists will review and score applications independently and provide written feedback.
 Unlike other CAC grant programs, there will not be an in-person panel review session for Project Support II.

 Panelists are chosen to represent a cross-section of professionals qualified to provide expert knowledge of specific arts or cultural disciplines, as well as for their management experience, professional knowledge of the sector and prior panel experience.
-CAC staff and trustees take every effort to ensure that the panel is diverse in all respects.
-All panelists receive an honorarium for their service.
+CAC staff and trustees take every effort to ensure that the panel is diverse in terms of race, gender, age, and discipline.
+All panelists receive an honorarium for their service

-CAC staff members provide eligible grant applications and support materials to panelists approximately four weeks prior to the scoring deadline in order to allow panelists sufficient time for their evaluation.
-During the online panel review, each panelist will evaluate and comment on all eligible applications based on CAC Funding Criteria: Public Benefit; Artistic and Cultural Vibrancy; and Organizational Capacity.
-Applicants will be able to review panelist feedback on our website after panel.
-For more information on the Funding Criteria, refer to page 9.
+CAC staff members provide eligible grant applications and support materials to panelists approximately four weeks prior to the panel review meeting to allow panelists sufficient time for their evaluation.
+During the panel review meeting, the panel will evaluate all eligible applications based on CAC Funding Criteria: Public Benefit; Artistic and Cultural Vibrancy; and Organizational Capacity.
+For more information see the Funding Criteria on page 10.

-CAC staff monitors the online panel review, but does not score or provide opinions on applications.
-Staff will manage all administrative and logistical actions necessary to conduct a successful panel review: provide panelists all documentation necessary to evaluate applications effectively; inform the panel in matters of CAC policy and procedures; and provide all available objective information regarding an applicant to the panel.
+CAC staff monitors the online panel review but does not score or provide opinions on applications.
+Staff will manage all administrative and logistical actions necessary to conduct a successful panel review: provide panelists all documentation necessary to evaluate applications effectively; train panelists in matters of CAC policy and procedures; and provide all available objective information regarding an applicant to the panel.